Optimal inference in a class of regression models: Additional details for RD

 \section{Additional details for RD}

-This section gives additional details for the RD application.
-Section~\ref{rd_bias_sec} derives the worst-case bias formula given in~\eqref{eq:rd-worst-case-bias}.
-Section~\ref{rd_modulus_solution_sec} derives the optimal estimator and the solution to the modulus problem.
-Section~\ref{sec:estim-lower-bound} discusses lower bounds for the smoothness constant $C$.
-Section~\ref{sec:asympt-valid-optim} shows the asymptotic validity of the feasible version of the estimator in which the variance is estimated.
-Section~\ref{covariate_section_append} discusses the extension to RD with covariates.
+This section gives additional details for the RD application. \Cref{rd_bias_sec} derives the worst-case bias formula given in~\eqref{eq:rd-worst-case-bias}. \Cref{rd_modulus_solution_sec} derives the optimal estimator and the solution to the modulus problem. \Cref{sec:estim-lower-bound} discusses lower bounds for the smoothness constant $C$. \Cref{sec:asympt-valid-optim} shows the asymptotic validity of the feasible version of the estimator in which the variance is estimated.